-You can use BDSpro on Silicon Graphics systems running IRIX 6.5 (or later).
-The NFS product also must be installed on BDSpro hosts, and these hosts must be connected to a high-speed network (such as the GSN adaptor, Gigabit Ethernet, or HIPPI) running the transmission control protocol/internet protocol (TCP/IP) suite.
-In addition, the server must be running XFS.
-The current version of BDS does not support EFS file systems on the server.
+You can use BDSpro on Silicon Graphics systems running IRIX 6.2 (or later).
+The NFS product must also be installed on BDS hosts, and hosts must be connected to a high-speed network (such as HIPPI or fiberchannel) running the transmission control protocol/internet protocol (TCP/IP) suite.